Insurance Health Insurance

 11. Whole Foods Market

-Despite this change, Whole Foods Market is still a viable option to get health insurance for workers who can commit to 30 hours or more per week.
+Health food store Whole Foods Market offers health insurance for workers who can commit to 30 hours or more per week.
 Employees also get a 20% in-store discount when shopping at Whole Foods, with the chance to up this to 30% after six months.
+Additionally, employees can expect discounted gym memberships and access to other healthful resources.

 Click here for Whole Foods jobs